 It was such a beautiful day and I enjoyed so much, mostly because last winter we didn’t had any snow.
 And I love snowy winters!
 And now we have plenty of it!

-The crochet Trinity scarf is a fast and easy pattern to crochet, you are going to love making and wearing!
+The crochet Trinity scarf is a fast and easy pattern to crochet so you are going to love making and wearing!
 You’re going to want to wrap yourself in this cozy and textured crochet Trinity scarf the moment you’re finished it.
-This modern design only uses one simple stitch: single crochet, so is perfect if you are a beginner.
-This is the perfect chic accessory for this winter.
+Also this modern design only uses one simple stitch: single crochet, so is perfect if you are a beginner.
+Without doubt this is the perfect chic accessory for this winter.

 The crochet Trinity scarf is the perfect example of how simple stitches and basic techniques can make such a beautiful, chic and elaborate finished piece that is hard to believe a beginner could crochet it.
 This project is perfect for a beginner not only because is easy to crochet it but because after you’ll see it finished you will have the feeling that you’re crochet skills are improving and you can really do this!

 So don’t give up if it doesn’t look good for the first time, or the second, we all have been there!
 Just take that hook and practice every day if you can and you’ll became so good that even you won’t believe it!
 You can do it and you can be good at it!